Everything you need to know about your master’s thesis

 Digital forms (e.g. Screenshots or pdf-files) of the used internet sources must be added to the data storage medium.

 Requests for extension of the writing period must be submitted in writing to the chair of the board of examiners immediately.
 Generally, a one-time extension of up to 3 weeks may be granted.
 Only in special cases this extension period might be prolonged.
-Candidates have to submit their request to the program director in writing and with detailed explaination.
+Students have to submit their request to to the academic office via e-mail.